InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### withdrawDepositorBalance

-Allow a depositor with a balance to withdraw it
+Allow a depositor with a balance to withdraw it.
+Invokable by any address (other than 0) with an ETH balance on deposit.
+Entire depositor balance is transferred to their address.
+Emits `DepositorBalance` event of 0 amount once transfer is complete.

 ```solidity
 function withdrawDepositorBalance() external nonpayable